Confidence Intervals for Seroprevalence: Test-Inversion Inference for Seroprevalence

 \subsection{Finite-Sample Valid Intervals}

-We now turn to the application of the finite-sample valid intervals discussed in Section \ref{section:restrictgrid} to seroprevalence.
-We focus our development on the test statistic $\hat{\phi}_n(\pi_0)$ as it is linear, and therefore monotone with respect to each sample $X_i$, as is required.\footnote{Alternatively, one may also consider the test statistic $\hat \pi_n = f ( \hat p_n )$, where $f (p) = (p_1 - p_2)/(p_3-p_2)$.
-Then, $f$ is monotone with respect to each component as long as $p \in \Omega$. }
+We now turn to the application of the finite-sample valid intervals discussed in Section \ref{section:restrictgrid}.
+We focus our development on the test statistic $\hat{\phi}_n(\pi_0)$ as it is linear, and therefore monotone with respect to each sample $X_i$, as is required.\footnote{One may also consider the test statistic $\hat \pi_n$, as $\pi(\cdot)$ is monotone with respect to each component as long as $p \in \Omega$. }

-To begin, we must choose a partition of the parameter space $\Omega$ into a parameter of interest and a nuisance component.
-Recall from the discussion in Section \ref{section:grid}, that finite-sample exact intervals formed by maximizing $p$-values over a nuisance space perform best if the distribution of the chosen test statistic does not vary much with the nuisance parameter.
-For small values of $\pi_0$, the variance of $\hat{\phi}_n(\pi_0)$, denoted by $V_{\hat{\phi}_n(\pi_0)}(\pi_0)$ and specified in (\ref{eq: var phi}), is insensitive to changes in $p_3$, as the variance $\sigma_3^2(p_3)$ enters into $V_{\hat{\phi}_n(\pi_0)}(\pi_0)$ linearly and scaled by $\pi_0^2$.
-For sample sizes comparable to the measurements taken in \cite{bendavid_etal_2020}, where $n_1$ is much larger than $n_2$, the variance $V_{\hat{\phi}_n(\pi_0)}(\pi_0)$ will be less sensitive to changes in $p_1$ than to changes in $p_3$.
-Thus, we set the nuisance component $\vartheta = (p_1,p_3)$, giving the parameterization $(\pi,\vartheta)$.
+To begin, we partition the parameter space $\Omega$ into a parameter of interest and a nuisance component.
+Recall that finite-sample exact intervals formed by maximizing $p$-values over a nuisance space will perform best if the distribution of the chosen test statistic does not vary much with the nuisance parameter.
+For small values of $\pi_0$, the variance of $\hat{\phi}_n(\pi_0)$ is insensitive to changes in $p_3$, as the variance $\sigma_3^2(p_3)$ enters into (\ref{eq: var phi}) linearly and scaled by $\pi_0^2$.
+Additionally, for sample sizes comparable to the measurements taken in \cite{bendavid_etal_2020}, where $n_1$ is much larger than $n_2$, the variance of $\hat{\phi}_n(\pi_0)$ will be less sensitive to changes in $p_1$ than to changes in $p_2$.
+Thus, we set the nuisance component $\vartheta = (p_1,p_3)$, giving the parameterization $(\pi,\vartheta)$.\footnote{We note that for different sample sizes, it may be attractive to set the nuisance component $\vartheta = (p_2,p_3)$.
+For example, \cite{bendavid_etal_2020b} -- the April 27$^\text{th}$ draft of \cite{bendavid_etal_2020} -- includes larger sensitivity and specificity samples $n_2$ and $n_3$.
+In particular, the specificity sample $n_2$ was increased from 401 to 3324.
+These additional data were are aggregated over several samples taken at different times and locations. \cite{gelman2020concerns}, \cite{fithian_2020}, and \cite{bennett2020estimating} highlight issues with this aggregation.